vrabbi/java-web-app/docs/index.md

-# Java Web App
+# Spring Pet Clinic Demo App

-This is a sample doc for the default Tanzu Java Web App Accelerator
+This is a sample doc for the Spring Petclinic Demo App